 Disney, which acquired the entire Marvel corporation including Marvel Studies for $4billion in 2009, owns the sole rights to the majority of Marvel superheroes including Captain America, Iron Man, Black Panther and so on.
 This was part of a move by Bob Iger, former CEO of Disney who stepped down last year, to expand the intellectual property rights of Disney and in turn, expand its profit margins.
 The purchase of Marvel in 2009 has been a masterstroke, with global box office ticket revenue of the Marvel Cinematic Universe equating to more than $23billion alone.
 Under Iger’s leadership, Disney’s market capitalization also increased from $48 billion to $257 billion.
 Iger also was instrumental in the creation of the streaming platform Disney Plus.

-Disney’s answer to Netflix and Amazon Prime offers users unfettered accesses to the entire backlog of Disney and Pixar movies and TV shows.
-There are now almost 100 million monthly subscribers to the platform and the rate of growth is only accelerating thanks to hit shows like The Mandalorian and Wandavison.
+Disney’s answer to Netflix and Amazon Prime, Disney +, offers users unfettered access to the entire back catalogue of Disney and Pixar movies and TV shows.
+There are now almost 100 million monthly subscribers to the platform and the rate of growth is only accelerating thanks to the platforms extremely successful original TV shows such as The Mandalorian and Wandavison.

-Investors have realised this is a platform with potentially global reach with the sort of truly massive influence that has rarely ever been seen before.
-The US DOD has realised this as well and is using it.
+Investors have realised this is a platform with potentially global reach with the sort of truly massive influence that has rarely been seen before.
+Investors though are not alone in realising the potential influence of the platform, US DOD has realised as well and is using it.

-The Marvel superhero franchise of course makes a lot of use of military technology, bases and installations for filming to give their films an authentic feel.
+The Marvel superhero franchise of course makes use of a lot of US military technology, bases, and installations for filming to give their films an authentic feel.
 But this comes at the price of the US Department of Defence having oversight over the franchise.
 Especially on scripts and the production of movies.
 In the movie that started it all Iron Man, the DOD was allowed to review and revise the script.
 Other films such as Captain Marvel, and the Wandavision series have also come under review by the US security apparatus.
-This makes narratives that are critical of the US almost unthinkable, affirming the image of the United States as the city on top of the hill.
+This is a compromisation of artistic values through censorship, leaving little room for stories that compromise the self-affirming image of the United States as the city on top of the hill.
 Even if recent history shows only all too well the states is a country of flaws like every other.

-But time and time again, the all American burger eating and coke drinking hero or heroine come out on top of the enemy – usually from or working for a traditional enemy of the United States.
-This kind of unconventional conflict is part of a global trend to appreciate the importance of popular culture in the pursuit of power.
+US comic books have always in the end been about the all American burger eating and coke drinking hero or heroine coming out on top of the enemy – usually from or working for a traditional enemy of the United States, but as this transitions from a subculture to a dominant force it is opening up the borders of propaganda.
+This is part of a global trend to appreciate the importance of popular culture in the pursuit of power.
 In the UK the secretive 77th Brigade is tasked with influence, outreach and other unconventional modes of conflict for the British Army.